DavidShears/GetSSCC-JS/README.md

 ## Requirements

 * Yargs is used to handle the arguments passed in the command line
-* Express is used to handle the web interface (coming soon)
+* Express & EJS are used to handle the web interface (coming soon)

 ## Command Line
 node app --vendor=<your vendor ID number> --shipnumb=<pallet identifier>